 In order to reduce grade inflation and maintain equity across multiple course sections, all psychology courses are required to comply with departmental norms regarding grade distributions.
-According to departmental norms, the average grade in a 100- and 200-level Psychology courses are 67 for an exceptionally strong class, 65 for an average class, and 63 for a weak class, with a standard deviation of 14.
+For the 2020-2021 academic year, the average grade in a 100- and 200-level Psychology courses are 72 for an exceptionally strong class, 70 for an average class, and 68 for a weak class, with a standard deviation of 14.
+Please note these averages have been raised by 5% (relative to previous years) to reflect the unique circumstances of this academic year.
 Scaling may be used in order to comply with these norms; grades may be scaled up or down as necessary by the professor or department.
 Grades are not official until they appear on a student's academic record.
 You will receive both a percent and a letter grade for this course.